spacial-player-data-visualization/g-player-visualization/README.md

 #### Menu

-The menu opens an additional set of menu options.
+The menu opens up an additional set of menu options.
 Included in this panel are links to the various admin tools for uploading data, adding key mappings, and managing maps.
 You may also **Export .CSV from Current Data Set**, which takes the data that you currently have shown on the map, and downloads the corresponding .csv data file.

 #### Select Map

 Select Map offers the ability to change the 'context' of the map.
 Selecting the 'game', and selecting the 'map' change which set of users is available to the player, and which map the tool should load.

 The "Select Fidelity" field offers a setting for improving the performance of the tool.
 Often, when loading multiple sets of player data, or large data sets, the tool will slow down due to the size of the data.
 The "Select Fidelity" pulldown allows the user to reduce the amount of points per second that the API returns.
-This drastically reduces the amount of data and computation required.
+This drastically reduces the amount of data and compution required.

 #### Select Data

 The "Select Data" panel allows users to select which players they wish to visualize on the map.
-Upon selecting a player, the user is prompted for a color.
+Upon selecting a player, the user is prompted to choose a color.
 After selecting a color and selecting ```Add Player```, that player's data will load, and they will be visible as part of the active data set.
 The user may also choose to select ```Preview Data```, which loads the raw JSON format from the database.
 This is useful for providing the granular data for debugging.

 Users may also select *actions* for ```Filter Users Who:```.
 This reduces the list on the left to only show players that have performed the selected actions during their lifetime.